 This streamlined workflow helps you quickly encode files for virtually any screen.

-You can also create templates that contain your commonly used render and output-module settings and share them with your team to ensure that you always get the same quality and consistent naming on all your renders.
+You can also create templates that contain your commonly used render and output-module settings and share them with your team to ensure consistent quality and naming on all your renders.

-It’s a powerful (and somewhat overlooked) application for encoding your video projects into a variety of codecs and file formats.
+It’s a powerful, yet overlokked application for encoding your video projects into a variety of codecs and file formats.

 Let’s find out.

 What Is adobe media encoder?

 Adobe Media Encoder is a powerful and efficient batch-processing tool that provides the ability to encode a wide range of audio, video, and image formats.
 It’s perfect for encoding video files in high-volume production workflows.

 For example, you might use an encoder to convert a number of different versions of a presentation into various formats for playback on a variety of mobile devices.

 The Adobe Media Encoder software is available as part of Creative Cloud.
 This simple-to-use tool supports many different video, audio, and image formats as inputs, including MP3, AAC, JPEG, FLV, MPEG-4 AVC/H.264, Sony XAVC/XDCAM EX, Fujifilm HD and Apple ProRes.